Puma Faas 300 Review Facts

 if moving from a much higher drop shoe but some reviewers are pleased they could wear this shoe straight from the box.

-Many are pleased with Puma's pared-down minimalist approach to cushioning as it creates a lightweight shoe with good ground feel.
+- Many are pleased with Puma's pared-down minimalist approach to cushioning

 A well-priced shoe that pleases its wearers with its comfort, support, stability, flexibility, and lightweight feel, the Faas 300 is one for which many would find worth opening the pocketbook.
 With durability issues a concern for some, by and large, this shoe seems to be one that could give a runner looking for speed and performance a speedy run for his or her money.